This lemony quinoa is the perfect accompaniment to your Thanksgiving dinner. It pairs well with all types of cuisine and can easily be made ahead.

 The results were a light and lemony side dish that goes with practically anything.

-I served it with baked tofu, gravy, steamed broccoli, and a salad for a sort of traditional American meal, but the lemony flavor makes a great accompaniment to everything from Thai food to Italian.
+I served it with baked tofu, gravy, steamed broccoli, and a salad for a sort of traditional American meal, but the lemony flavor makes it a great accompaniment to everything from Thai food to Italian.
 I’m considering making it a part of my Thanksgiving dinner this year.